-; Special Survey No.1 age ≤ 5 Special Survey No.2 5 < age ≤ 10 Special Survey No.3 10 < age ≤ 15 Special Survey No.4 and Subsequent age > 15 1.
+Special Survey No.1 age ≤ 5 Special Survey No.2 5 < age ≤ 10 Special Survey No.3 10 < age ≤ 15 Special Survey No.4 and Subsequent age > 15 1.
+Su uspect areas 1.
 Suspect areas 1.
 Suspect areas 1.
-Suspect areas 1.
-Suspect areas 2.
-One section of deck plating for the full beam of the ship within the cargo area (in way of a ballast tank, if any, or a cargo tank used primarily for water ballast) 2.
-Within the cargo area: .1 Each deck plate .2 One transverse section 2.
+Suspect areas pla be wit (in tar cal pri he section of deck ating for the full am of the ship thin the cargo area way of a ballast way of a ballast hk, if any, or a rgo tank used marily for water llast) 2.
+Within the cargo area:.1 Each deck plate.2 One transverse section 2.
 Within the cargo area: .1 Each deck plate .2 Two transverse sections (1) .3 All wind and water strakes 2.
 Within the cargo area: .1 Each deck plate .2 Three transverse sections (1) .3 Each bottom plate 3.
 Selected wind and water strakes outside the cargo area 3.
 Selected wind and water strakes outside the cargo area 3.
-All wind and water strakes, full length 4.
-Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. 4.
-Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. 4.
-Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. 4.
-4. Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I.
+All wind and water strakes, full length ge an coi tho me clo easurements, for neral assessment d recording of rrosion pattern, of ose structural embers subject to ose-up survey cording to Table I. 4.
+Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. 4.
+Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. (1): at least one section is to include a ballast tank within 0.5L amidships.